Stray bullet theory pushed by White Sox has 73-year history in nation’s ballparks

 He was charged with unlawful use of a weapon and reckless conduct, but it wasn’t immediately known how the case was resolved.

-Virginia Olsthoorn was struck in the abdomen and elbow during a game at Kauffman Stadium in Kansas City, Mo. where the Royals were hosting the Pittsburgh Pirates on June 9, 2010.
+Virginia Olsthoorn was struck in her abdomen and elbow during a game at Kauffman Stadium in Kansas City, Missouri, where the Royals were hosting the Pittsburgh Pirates on June 9, 2010.

 A Kansas City police spokesman told reporters that other fans heard a “pop” before she was wounded in the stadium, ESPN reported at the time.
 A second bullet apparently tore through a seat in the upper deck and landed on the ground, the spokesman said.